cuelang/cuelang.org/content/en/docs/concepts/logic.md

 Every value in CUE, including what would in most programming languages be considered types, is partially ordered in a single hierarchy (a lattice, to be precise).
-Even entire configurations and schema are placed in this hierarchy.
+Even entire configurations and schemas are placed in this hierarchy.

 ### What is a lattice?